The Headbangers: WWF Tag Team Champions

 Aldo Montoya.
 Shortly after that, they began wearing nuns' clothing and billed as the Flying Nuns (a play on the television show of the same name), Sister Angelica and Mother Smucker.
 They were also humorously billed as hailing from a monastery in the Himalayas.
 On an episode of Shotgun Saturday Night, Brother Love showed up to manage the Nuns.
 After the Nuns defeated The Godwinns, Love renamed them the Sisters of Love.
 The gimmick was short-lived, but they kept the skirts when they returned to being The Headbangers in January 1997.
 They later had T-shirts with the phrase "Real men wear skirts" and occasionally wore sports bras over their shirts.
 The duo often carried a boombox to the ring, and on one occasion, Mosh vomited during an interview.

 Throughout 1997, The Headbangers (who were Tweeners), feuded with The Godwinns, as well as Doug Furnas and Phil Lafon, often finding themselves on the losing end.
 They faced The Legion of Doom during their surprise return match on February 24 to a double countout.
 At WrestleMania 13, The Headbangers won a four-way elimination match for a shot at the WWF Tag Team Championship.
 The team was seen on New York's WABC-TV in June, which re-aired on WWF programming.

 The Headbangers won the vacant Tag Team title at Ground Zero: In Your House after Mosh pinned Owen Hart, thanks to run-in interference by Steve Austin.
 Mosh and Thrasher would lose the titles to the Godwinns at Badd Blood: In Your House in October.
 They faced The New Age Outlaws in their debut match as a team on October 20 and frequently challenged them into the following the year for the Tag Team title.

 The two are seen backstage playing with Bret Hart's son, Blade, in the 1998 documentary film Hitman Hart: Wrestling with Shadows.
 The footage depicts events from the previous year.

 Both Mosh and Thrasher entered the 1998 Royal Rumble and both lasted over 10 minutes before Mosh was eliminated by Kurrgan and Thrasher by Steve Austin.
 On February 17, 1998, The Headbangers won the NWA World Tag Team Championship from The Rock 'n' Roll Express, which aired on the February 23 edition of Raw Is War.
+They lost the belts the following month to The Midnight Express.
 They feuded with The Quebecers and the Oddities throughout the year and become the first Maryland Championship Wrestling Tag Team Champions on August 18 defeating Jimmy Cicero and Julio Sanchez in the finals of a tournament.